networkx/nx-guides/content/algorithms/flow/dinitz_alg.md

   version: 3.10.1
 ---

-# Tutorial: Dinitz's algorithm and its applications
+# Dinitz's algorithm and its applications
-In this tutorial, we will introduce [Maximum flow problem](https://en.wikipedia.org/wiki/Maximum_flow_problem) and [Dinitz's algorithm](https://en.wikipedia.org/wiki/Dinic%27s_algorithm) [^1], which is implemented at [algorithms/flow/dinitz_alg.py](https://github.com/networkx/networkx/blob/main/networkx/algorithms/flow/dinitz_alg.py) in NetworkX.
+In this notebook, we will introduce the [Maximum flow problem](https://en.wikipedia.org/wiki/Maximum_flow_problem) and [Dinitz's algorithm](https://en.wikipedia.org/wiki/Dinic%27s_algorithm) [^1], which is implemented at [algorithms/flow/dinitz_alg.py](https://github.com/networkx/networkx/blob/main/networkx/algorithms/flow/dinitz_alg.py) in NetworkX.
 We will also see how it can be used to solve some interesting problems.